ansrivas/kafka-rust-example/README.md

 This is an application which
 - reads bunch of metrics from your machine/docker-container
-- publishes it to Aiven-Kafka topic `metrics`
+- publishes it to Kafka topic `metrics`
-- subscribes to Aiven-Kafka topic `metrics`
+- subscribes to Kafka topic `metrics`
-- reads the information from that topic and writes to Aiven-postgres `defaultdb.metrics` on remote server
+- reads the information from that topic and writes to postgres `defaultdb.metrics` on remote server

 ### Design:
 - The application is divided into two sub-parts: `metrics-publisher` and `metrics-subscriber`.
 Each of these two subparts is exposed as a command line entry point.